Weekly meal plan

 Dinner: quinoa bowls with mushrooms and zucchinis.
 I will share this one on Instagram because I have no recipe for this.
 I will sauté the mushrooms and zucchinis with garlic and olive oil.
 Cook some quinoa separately and make a nice tahini sauce or maybe some pesto ( that I will need for tonight anyway).

 Dinner: chicken kefta from GP cookbook "the clean plate" with roasted carrots and steamed spinach.

 Lunch: farro salad with beans, sautéed kale and tomatoes.
 This is the same as my quinoa bowl, I don't have a recipe for that but will sauté tomatoes with garlic, chili flakes and kale together for a couple of minutes.
 Then I can add some beans and cook the farro separately, I can also maybe sprinkle some crunchy toasted nuts and add feta or parmesan cheese or something.
 If you need more inspiration, check this recipe collection from Martha Stewart,

 Dinner: Pasta Bolognese.
 This is a special request for the kids and they have been asking for a while, I might make zucchini noodles for me and just spoon some yummy sauce on them.

 Lunch: crab cakes and crudités.
 I haven't made crab cakes in a while so this is perfect, I can easily serve these with cut carrots, cucumbers, sugar snap peas, cauliflower and avocado!

 Dinner: gnocchi and veggies.
 I love Trader Joes gnocchi and always have plenty in my freezer.
 This is also a no recipe recipe....
-Just thawing in a pan all kind of veggies I have leftover in the fridge, might supplement with frozen veggies if need to.
+Just throwing in a pan all kind of veggies I have leftover in the fridge, might supplement with frozen veggies if need to.
 I will make sure to post on my stories for you.
-This is a good and easy recipe, not sure I will go for this, but we'll see.
+This is a good and easy recipe, the can be tossed with any kind of rice or pasta.